Consumer edition active

 Erythromelalgia usually develops 2 to 3 years before another underlying disorder is diagnosed.

 Diagnosis of erythromelalgia is based on the symptoms and the increase in skin temperature.
-Tests, such as blood cell counts, are usually done to help identify a underlying disorders.
+Tests, such as blood cell counts, are usually done to help identify an underlying disorder.
 Genetic testing can confirm a diagnosis of hereditary erythromelalgia in a person who has onset of symptoms in childhood.
 Affected people should receive genetic counseling because there is a 50% chance they will pass the disorder onto their children.

 Treatment of Erythromelalgia